fin3ss3g0d/evilgophish/README.md

 ## Getting Setup

 Assuming you have read the [blog](https://outpost24.com/blog/Better-proxy-than-story) and understand how the setup works, `setup.sh` has been provided to automate the needed configurations for you.
 Once this script is run and you've fed it the right values, you should be ready to get started.
-Below is the setup help:
+Below is the setup help (note that certificate setup is based on `letsencrypt` filenames):

 ```
 Usage: